gs1/gs1-barcode-engine/README.md

 This project includes:

-  * The native C library that can be vendored into third-party code or compiled for use as a shared library (Linux / BSD) or dynamic-link library (Windows).
+  * A native C library that can be vendored into third-party code or compiled for use as a shared library (Linux / BSD) or dynamic-link library (Windows).
-  * An example console application whose code demonstrates how to use the library.
+  * An example console application whose code demonstrates how to use the native library to generate barcode symbols.
-  * C# .NET Wrappers around the native library using Platform Invoke (P/Invoke).
+  * A C# .NET wrapper class that provides an object interface to the native library from managed code, using Platform Invoke (P/Invoke).
-  * A .NET desktop application using Windows Presentation Foundation (WPF) whose code demonstratess how to use the C# .NET wrappers together with the native library.
+  * An example .NET desktop application using Windows Presentation Foundation (WPF) that demonstrates how to use the C# .NET wrapper to access the native library.

 License